Code-the-Dream-School/gg-pac-team4-front/README.md

 [Visit Website](https://gg-pac-team4-front-1.onrender.com)

 Welcome to the front-end repository for **TalentStudio** — an innovative platform that connects students with passionate teachers in the world of arts.
-Our application isn’t just about making connections; it’s about fostering a rich learning environment where students can enhance their artistic journeys while teachers efficiently organize their lessons.
+Our application isn’t just about making connections — it’s about fostering a rich learning environment where students can enhance their artistic journeys, while teachers efficiently organize their lessons.

 This repository contains the **React.js application** code, which interfaces with our [Back-End Repository](https://github.com/Code-the-Dream-School/gg-pac-team4-back).